LEDDS: Portable LBM-DEM simulations on GPUs: Introduction

 The Discrete Element Method (DEM), originally proposed by Cundall and Strack~\cite{CUNDALL_GEO_29_1979}, is a versatile tool for predicting the behavior of particle-based systems.
 Specifically, in DEM, individual particles are modeled as discrete entities with their own physical and mechanical properties, such as size, shape, mass, Young’s modulus, and Poisson ratio.
 Particle motion, both translational and rotational, arises from interactions with other particles or with the environment~\cite{CUNDALL_GEO_29_1979}.
 Interparticle forces, including cohesive, bridging, and contact forces, are described using models such as spring-dashpot, friction, and collision models.
 The system evolves over time by integrating Newton’s second law of motion while accounting for external effects, including gravity and interstitial fluids.

 Since its advent, DEM has found wide application in studying granular materials, powders, soil mechanics, and particle-fluid interactions~\cite{ZHU_CES_62_2007,ZHU_CES_63_2008}.
 In the latter case, DEM is coupled with a computational fluid dynamics (CFD) solver~\cite{ZHAO_PT_239_2013,ZHONG_PT_302_2016,KIECKHEFEN_ARCBM_11_2020,MA_PT_412_2022}, forming a CFD-DEM framework.
 These simulations are computationally demanding, which has motivated the use of general-purpose GPU acceleration.
 Because GPUs excel at data-parallel tasks, GPU implementations can significantly speed up operations like particle tracking, collision detection, and fluid flow calculations.
-As a result, GPU-accelerated DEM and CFD-DEM simulations can reduce runtime by orders of magnitude compared with single-threaded, CPU-only approaches~\cite{GAN_PT_301_2016,LU_PARTICUOLOGY_62_2022,FU_CEJ_465_2023}.
+As a result, GPU-accelerated DEM and CFD-DEM simulations can significantly reduce runtime compared with modern multi-core CPU implementations, with reported GPU speedups often reaching one to two orders of magnitude depending on the problem and hardware~\cite{GAN_PT_301_2016,LU_PARTICUOLOGY_62_2022,FU_CEJ_465_2023}.